Joe Cassidy (baseball)

 Joseph Phillip Cassidy (February 8, 1883 – March 25, 1906) was an American Major League Baseball player from Chester, Pennsylvania who mainly played shortstop for the Washington Senators from 1904 to 1905.
+He is the only player in American League history to record 19 triples in a rookie season.
 He was an alumnus of Villanova University.

 Cassidy died in his hometown at age 23, from complications of malaria, and is interred at Immaculate Heart Cemetery.